Skip to main content

 • --fees specifies how much in fees the user is willing to pay in total.

-• --timeout-height specifies a block timeout height to prevent the tx from being committed past a certain height.
+• --timeout-timestamp specifies a block timeout timestamp to prevent the tx from being committed past a certain time.

 The ultimate value of the fees paid is equal to the gas multiplied by the gas prices.
 In other words, fees = ceil(gas * gasPrices).
 Thus, since fees can be calculated using gas prices and vice versa, the users specify only one of the two.